-Typically, it takes around two years to get a good quality leaf mold.
-So, you need the patience to get it.
+Typically, it takes around two years to get a good-quality leaf mold.
+So, you need patience to get it.

-If you are a beginner gardener it will be very challenging for you to wait for a long time and you may lose your hope.
+If you are a beginner gardener, it will be very challenging for you to wait for a long time, and you may lose hope.

 Not suitable for small gardeners

 Making a pile of leaf mold takes time and space.
 So, it’s a little bit challenging for a small gardener who lives in an urban area.
-Besides, in an apartment who wants to grow a couple on plants in containers is difficult to get the leaf mold.
+Besides, in an apartment that wants to grow a couple of plants in containers is difficult to get the leaf mold.